tusen-ai/simpledet/README.md

 ### Setup
 #### Install
-SimpleDet contains a lot of C++ operators not in MXNet offical repo, so one has to build MXNet from scratch.
-Please refer to [INSTALL.md](./doc/INSTALL.md) more details
+We provide a local installation here for Debian/Ubuntu system.
+To use a pre-built docker or singularity images, please refer to [INSTALL.md](./doc/INSTALL.md) for more information.

 ```bash
 # install dependency